Anita Mckenzie – A Sense Of Place

 ignited a spark

 “I’ve got plans for a new project, yes, a photography one.
 Sometimes I’ve felt I’ve been too afraid to tackle issues but this is something that’s been in me for a long time.
 I can tackle this through my photography.
 I want to do something around my experiences of being mixed African and Indian because it’s almost like we don’t exist.
-There are so many issues to tackle and I started to dip my toe into this at the beginning of 2022.
+There are so many issues to tackle and I started to dip my toe into this at the beginning of the year.
 I’m ready to take another step but I’ve been trying to work out what style I want my images to be in.
 This is challenging because it’s part of who I am.

 “For a long time I’ve never met anyone with a similar heritage then one day I was talking to a group of people at an event at Quarterhouse and this guy, well, it came out that he was African/Indian too.
 I was so surprised because I’ve never met someone outside of my family with that background before.
 He’s going to be the first person I photograph and look at that!
 I’ve come to Folkestone and found that.
 I obviously needed to be in a place, with space, and somewhere that could reignite my creativity.”